nolanlawson/css-talk-2022/markdown.md

 My goal instead is to give you an appreciation for all the work a browser has to do to do style calculation.
 So when you see high style calculation costs, you understand that a browser is doing some non-trivial work.

-So now, knowing a bit more about how browsers work under the hood, what can we as web developers do if we see high style calculation costs?

 Notes:

 - [WebKit CSS JIT Compiler](https://webkit.org/blog/3271/webkit-css-selector-jit-compiler/)